I’ve been learning Chinese with my daughter for the past few years, and we finally have what I have been searching for this whole time!

 Some of the stories include simple activities that you can do with your kids!
 Examples include dog origami, penguin craft, drawing faces, writing practice, and Chinese speaking practice such as a basic version of 接龙游戏 / 接龍遊戲 (jiēlóng yóuxì / solitaire).

-Here’s an example easy origami that my daughter did on her own!
+Here’s an easy origami craft that my daughter did on her own!
 I love that these books encourage interactive learning and hands-on ways to apply new vocabulary!

 What we plan on reading next